 With all these, how then do we tackle this problem effectively?
 Several steps have been embarked upon and have been shown to greatly minimize excess indoor moisture and bring it back to normal.

-Use of dehumidifiers can help take the moisture out and the upside is that it can be turned off when the weather becomes hotter and environment arid.
+2. The use of dehumidifiers can help take the moisture out and the upside is that it can be turned off when the weather becomes hotter and the environment arid.

-Temperature regulation in the home goes a long way also in helping tackle this problem.
-Warmer air has been known to hold more moisture than cooler air, so setting the heat a bit higher so as to make homeless humid.
+3. Temperature regulation in the home goes a long way also in helping tackle this problem.
+Warmer air has been known to hold more moisture than cooler air, so setting the heat a bit higher to make the homeless humid.
 Also, awareness of the disparity between the indoor and outdoor temperature helps because a wider gap between them can increase the humidity in the home.

-When bathing, take shorter cooler showers than hot long baths which increase the indoor humidity because of the steam it produces.
-An alternative to short cooler showers can be you cracking open a window when taking your bath, using special type low flow showerheads or partially opening your shower to reduce the steam jet.
+4. When bathing, take shorter cooler showers than hot long baths which increase the indoor humidity because of the steam it produces.
+An alternative to short cooler showers can be cracking open a window when taking your bath, using special type low flow showerheads, or partially opening your shower to reduce the steam jet.

-Replacing your rugs and carpet can help take care of the retained moisture that this material has absorbed for long.
-Since there is a tendency for mold to collect in them and spore around the house even when you have made the home moisture free this can start the cycle of mold growth if you do not get it cleaned or replaced when it is damp
+7. Replacing your rugs and carpet can help take care of the retained moisture that this material has absorbed for a long.
+Since there is a tendency for mold to collect in them and spore around the house even when you have made the home moisture-free this can start the cycle of mold growth if you do not get it cleaned or replaced when it is damp

-Use of vinyl wallcovering and other impermeable or waterproof wallcovering that can help confine the moisture.
+- Use of vinyl wallcovering and another impermeable or waterproof wall covering that can help confine the moisture.

-Investing in houseplants for example Xerophytes, Epiphytes like mosses and ferns, English Ivy, Reed palms, Peace lily, Spider plant, Tillandsia, Boston ferns which get their water from the air rather than roots, and add way less water vapor to the air, thereby absorbing the moist air from your home and reducing the humidity levels.
+9. Investing in houseplants, for example, Xerophytes, Epiphytes like mosses and ferns, English Ivy, Reed palms, Peace lily, Spider plant, Tillandsia, Boston ferns which get their water from the air rather than roots, and add way less water vapor to the air, thereby absorbing the moist air from your home and reducing the humidity levels.